mattj-io/query_meetup/README.md

 # Query tool for Meetup.com

-This uses the Meetup python bindings to query Meetup.com on multiple search terms and using multiple filters on the results
+This tool queries the Meetup.com API on multiple search terms and using multiple filters on the results

 ## Requirements:

-If you want to use the python script directly, it currently has the following dependencies, all available via pip
+It currently has the following dependencies, all available via pip

 ```
-meetup.api
+requests
 prettytable
 pyyaml
 xlsxwriter